California CPE Requirements

 Regulatory Review Requirement

-A two (2) hour, board approved, Regulatory Review course is due every 6 years.
+A 2 hour, board approved, Regulatory Review course is due every 6 years.
+The minimum passing score for this course is 90% correct, per Board regulations.

 Other Subject Area Requirements